-Prevention and awareness training for sexual assault, domestic violence, dating violence, and stalking is also provided to transfer, new graduate, international, Greek life, athletes, student organization leaders, resident advisors, new employees, and current employees.
+Prevention and awareness programs on sexual assault, dating violence, domestic violence, and stalking for freshmen begin before matriculation.
+All students are required to take an online interactive training course on these topics.
+Prevention and awareness training for sexual assault, domestic violence, dating violence, and stalking is also provided to transfer, new graduate, international, Greek life, athletes, student organization leaders, resident assistants, new employees, and current employees.
 This training also covers sexual consent and bystander intervention.